 Check out the Learning Resources, where you’ll find the Library, Tutoring Center, and Technology Learning Center (TLC).
 The TLC is where you can get instruction on your technology tools at Bucks, such as the College portal and Web Advisor.
 Review the Veterans Benefits Information from Admissions.
 Take a look at the resources and programming in Student Life and the Student Life Information Center.
 Review the the veterans information where you can connect to the Stars and Stripes Lounge and Veterans Club.

 Be sure to take advantage of the many Student Services available at Bucks.
 If you are enrolling in an Occupational degree or certificate program, make use of the resources available from the Perkins Academic Support Services (PASS).
 Contact Advising and Counseling for Academic Advising and Counseling services and referrals.
 Beyond Bucks, Vet Centers provide local readjustment counseling services.
-If you need accommodations for a disability, get in touch with Disability Services.
+If you need accommodations for a disability, get in touch with Accessibility Office.
 Take advantage of Career Services to support your transition to the civilian workplace.
 If you plan to continue your education at another institution after Bucks, use Transfer Services early in your planning to prepare for a smooth transition.

 Tour your campus to get comfortable with your surroundings.